- Take a stroll over Buenos Aires' Puente de Mujer (Woman's Bridge) at sunset

 - Boat to Isla Martillo to see huge colonies of Gentoo and Magellanic penguins

-- Pick from a range of hikes with stunning views of Mt.
-Fitz Roy
+- Pick from a range of hikes with stunning views of Mount Fitz Roy

 - Spend a day trekking and canoeing in Tierra del Fuego National Park